shugeeth/Kids-GPT/README.md

-# Kids-GPT
+# SafeChat Junior

-Kids-GPT is a GPT-4o powered AI assistant designed specifically for children.
+SafeChat Junior is a GPT-4o powered AI assistant designed specifically for children.
 It is a great way for your child to use ChatGPT like AI assistant with parental control and monitoring.

 ## Installation and Usage